-- 'Clan Whisky Feast', Thursday 1st May, The Vaults featuring unique kinships of delicious whisky and food pairings - 'Clan cocktails' night, Friday 2nd May, 28 Queen Street hosted by Edinburgh cocktail innovator Stuart McCluskey of The Bon Vivant and The Devil's Advocate fame - Hauf 'n' Hauf beer & whisky tastings, The Vaults (10th May) and 28 Queen Street 23 May) the Society is teaming up with Inveralment Brewery to revive the Scottish tradition of a half pint of beer and a dram of whisky everyone to focus on the flavours within each whisky so they don't miss out on discovering something they may not usually try.
-Clans & Drams embodies this concept by taking a playful approach to traditional clans and creating our own flavourbased whisky clans."
+- 'Clan Whisky Feast', Thursday 1st May, The Vaults - featuring unique kinships of delicious whisky and food pairings

+- 'Clan cocktails' night, Friday 2nd May, 28 Queen Street hosted by Edinburgh cocktail innovator Stuart McCluskey of The Bon Vivant and The Devil's Advocate fame - Hauf 'n' Hauf beer & whisky tastings, The Vaults (10th May) and 28 Queen Street 23 May) - the Society is teaming up with Inveralmond Brewery to revive the Scottish tradition of a half pint of beer and a dram of whisky

-Mark van der Vijver, UK Sales Manager for The Scotch Malt Whisky Society said: "Here at the Society, we believe it's really important for our members not to have any preconceptions based on traditional whisky regions or distillery brands when choosing a whisky; we encourage
+Mark van der Vijver, UK Sales Manager for The Scotch Malt Whisky Society said: "Here at the Society, we believe it's really important for our members not to have any preconceptions based on traditional whisky regions or distillery brands when choosing a whisky; we encourage everyone to focus on the flavours within each whisky so they don't miss out on discovering something they may not usually try.
+Clans & Drams embodies this concept by taking a playful approach to traditional clans and creating our own flavour-based whisky clans."